usnistgov/FederalProfile-8259A/_8259-Control/protection.md

   - Physical access security to the device.
   - Allowing for removable storage devices to be inserted into the device.
   - Securely retaining IoT devices, and associated systems, after they are no longer used, along with associated retention time requirements.
-  - Securely retaining IoT device data within the associated information systems, and data output from the IoT device, in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and operational requirements.
+  - Securely retaining IoT device data within the associated information systems, and data output from the IoT device, in accordance with applicable Federal laws, Executive Orders, directives, policies, regulations, standards, and operational requirements.
   - Appropriately marking or labeling device hardware to support distribution, handling, or dissemination of the devices throughout the organization.
 - Implement policies and procedures for secure disposal of IoT device hardware, software and data following expiration of the established retention period.
 - Provide training to those responsible for IoT device retention and disposal.